chef-boneyard/chef-web-docs-2016/step_install/step_install_workstation_omnibus.rst

       curl -L http://www.opscode.com/chef/install.sh | sudo bash

    and then enter the password for the local machine.
 #.
-As |chef| is being installed, the command window will show something like the following:
+As the |chef client| is being installed, the command window will show something like the following:

    .. code-block:: bash